 John Webb has been involved in tall building projects in most states of Australia and in China, Hong Kong, Macau, Abu Dhabi and Vietnam.
 He was Chairman of Standards Australia Committee BD2 on Concrete Structures for seven years and won the IABSE Prize in 2000 for his contribution to structural engineering.

 Tony Lavorato is a Technical Director at Aurecon.
 In a career spanning 27 years, he has played key roles in the structural design and the design management of many complex and significant projects in Australia, Middle East and Asia.
 Tony has particular expertise in the design of multistorey buildings.

 About Ben Coxon

-Ben Coxon is Aurecon’s Country Manager for China and Hong Kong and was previously Building Structures Leader.
-He is passionate about delivering solutions that maximise the outcome for the client together with all stakeholders and the community, As a structural engineer, he appreciates that we have a tremendous ability and opportunity to effect innovative and sustainable outcomes for all types of building structures.
+Ben Coxon was Aurecon’s Country Manager for China and Hong Kong for six years and was previously Building Structures Leader.
+He is currently Aurecon's Client Director for Health and Major Projects Director.
+Ben is passionate about delivering solutions that maximise the outcome for the client together with all stakeholders and the community, As a structural engineer, he appreciates that we have a tremendous ability and opportunity to effect innovative and sustainable outcomes for all types of building structures.